Migraines and stress

 Experiencing intense stress for long periods can affect you mentally and physically, and lead to unhealthy lifestyle habits like irregular sleep, poor diet, and increased alcohol consumption.
 These kinds of factors can all be triggers for migraines.

-Stress can be a trigger for migraines, but so can stress relief.
-You might notice that you sometimes get symptoms at the end of a really busy week, just as you’re preparing to put your feet up and enjoy your weekend!
+Stress can be a trigger for migraines, but so can relief from tension.
+You might notice that you sometimes get symptoms of a tension headache or migraine at the end of a really busy week, just as you’re preparing to put your feet up and enjoy your weekend!
 One small study from 2014 found that migraines were really common in people who reported a decline in stress from one day to the next.

 This is sometimes known as a “weekend headache” and it may not just be related to stress but other factors that accompany a busy week e.g. disrupted sleep and diet, and too much caffeine.